VENUS: Strong-lensing model of MACS J1931.8-2635 -- revealing the farthest multiply imaged supernova: Discussion

 We also examine the expected change in the time-delay distance analytically and verify that indeed $\sim5-10\%$ variations are expected between the three probed models.
 The cosmological model variations included in the time-delay distance $D_{\Delta t}$ are vastly dominated by the variations in $D_l$ ($\sim 7\%$ difference between the three cosmologies for the redshift of \clname), and variations in $D_s/D_{ls}$ across the three cosmological models, for $z_s > 2$, are more limited, contributing $\lesssim 3\%$.
 We conclude that the time-delay distance can be used to constrain cosmology, but the gain from a higher-redshift supernovae may not be substantial in this case.
 This is unlike the $H_{0}$ case for which higher-redshift supernovae may be preferable.
 These preliminary conclusions are based on a few distinct cases.
-A more thorough investigation, including probing cosmological parameters like $\Omega_{m}$ and $w_{0}$ using measured time delays at different source redshifts, is left to future studies.
+A more thorough investigation, including probing cosmological parameters such as $\Omega_{m}$ and $w_{0}$ using measured time delays at different source redshifts, and the susceptibility to various systematics (lens model, number of images, etc.) is left to future studies.